One-dimensional scaling limits in a planar Laplacian random growth model: Ancestral lines and convergence for

-and hence the cluster $K_{n(t)}$ converges in the Hausdorff topology to a slit of capacity $t$ at position $1$. \end{corollary} \begin{proof} The proof consists of checking step by step that each inequality in the proofs of Lemma \ref{phinbounds} and Theorem \ref{slitstheorem} still holds (possibly with new constants).
+where $\Psi_t$ is the solution to \eqref{loewnerPDEdrivingfunct} corresponding to the modified model, and hence the cluster $K_{t}$ converges in the Hausdorff topology to a disk with slit of logarithmic capacity $t$ attached at position $1$. \end{corollary} Note that, as we do not impose an upper bound on each logarithmic capacity $c_k$, it is no longer necessarily the case that $n(t)\to t$ as $\capc \to 0$.
+For his reason, we need to compare $f_t$ with $\Psi_t$, rather than $\Phi_{n(t)}$ as in the previous result. \begin{proof} The proof consists of checking step by step that each inequality in the proofs of Lemma \ref{phinbounds} and Theorem \ref{slitstheorem} still holds (possibly with new constants).
 The only changes are that we compare $\Phi_n$ to

 instead of $f_{\capc n}^{\theta_n}$ and we need to define

 and then use the additional assumption in the statement of the corollary to show that $N_T=N$ with high probability.

 To show that the additional assumption holds for the modified models defined above, it is enough to show that, so long as $n \leq N_T$, there exists some constant $A$ (depending only on $T$ and $\eta$), such that